 Anne has been featured in profiles or performances on CBS Sunday Morning, CBS’ “The Good Wife,” NPR’s Morning Edition with Linda Wertheimer, and All Things Considered with Robert Siegel and recently curated “Living American” on Sirius XM Radio’s Symphony Hall.
 She was on the popular Nick Jr. show, Take Me To Your Mother, with Andrea Rosen.
 Best-selling novelist, J. Courtney Sullivan, consulted with Anne for The Engagements and the author based one of the main characters loosely on Anne’s career.
 She also collaborated with children’s book author and illustrator, Kristine Papillon, on Crumpet the Trumpet, where the character Violetta the violinist is played by Anne.

-Anne Akiko Meyers was born in San Diego, California and grew up in Southern California.
-She studied with Alice and Eleonore Schoenfeld at the Colburn School of Performing Arts, Josef Gingold at Indiana University, and Felix Galimir, Masao Kawasaki and Dorothy DeLay at the Juilliard School.
-She received the Avery Fisher Career Grant, the Distinguished Alumna Award from the Colburn School of Music, the Luminary Award from the Pasadena Symphony and is on the advisory council of the American Youth Symphony Orchestra.
+Anne Akiko Meyers was born in San Diego and grew up in Southern California.
+She studied with Alice and Eleonore Schoenfeld at the Colburn School of Performing Arts, Josef Gingold at Indiana University, and Felix Galimir, Masao Kawasaki, and Dorothy DeLay at the Juilliard School.
+Anne received the Avery Fisher Career Grant, the Distinguished Alumna Award from the Colburn School of Music, the Luminary Award from the Pasadena Symphony and is on the advisory council of the American Youth Symphony Orchestra.
 She performs on the Vieuxtemps Guarneri del Gesù, dated 1741, considered by many to be the finest sounding violin in existence.
 Anne and the violin were recently featured on the cover of The Strad magazine in a two-part story and she was the star performer at their inaugural Stradfest.